apache/openoffice-project/content/pages/native-lang.md

     "list name"-subscribe@openoffice.apache.org

-For example, to subscibe to the "users-de" list:
+For example, to subscribe to the "users-de" list:

     users-de-subscribe@openoffice.apache.org